US Justice Needs

 - To provide courts, legal services providers, and the broader legal community with greater information about the justice needs in our country so that we can ensure those needs are met.

 - To inform a more empirically based approach to reform.

 It is widely accepted and acknowledged that there is an access to justice problem in the United States, but what that problem actually looks like is actually still unclear.
 The focus has historically been on meeting the legal needs of those with low income, who have trouble accessing an expensive, complicated, and outdated legal system.
 But there is far more going on beneath the surface.
 The access to justice problem in the United States extends far beyond those of low income.
 People of all socioeconomic backgrounds face problems every day with unclear paths to resolution, as do businesses of all sizes.
 The US Justice Needs project will assess the needs of our diverse populations across the country, within both rural and urban areas.
 This, in turn, will open the door for new and more effective solutions to improve access to justice for all Americans.

-IAALS is partnering with the Hague Institute for Innovation of Law (HiiL) to conduct a first of its kind national survey—leveraging HiiL’s experience conducting similar research in other countries across the world and reaching real people.
+IAALS has partnered with the Hague Institute for Innovation of Law (HiiL) to conduct a first of its kind national survey—leveraging HiiL’s experience conducting similar research in other countries across the world and reaching real people.
 Whether in the Netherlands or Nigeria, HiiL has found that all countries have an array of unmet justice needs, no matter how developed the country is or how robust their legal system is—and the United States is no different.